dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Persisting the search indexes
 -----------------------------
 The last thing we need to have a minimal search service is to persist the search indices beyond container lifecycle.
 In this case, volume will do.
-In a clustered implementation of this service, the volume must be shared by all nodes (not covered here), however, here will use a local volume instead, as finally shown in `sample #10 <./04_files/10_liferay_mysql_es6_configured_es.yml>`_:
+In a clustered implementation of this service, the volume must be shared by all nodes (not covered here), however, here will use a local volume instead, mounted on the `standard image index storage path <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/docker.html>`_, as finally shown in `sample #10 <./04_files/10_liferay_mysql_es6_configured_es.yml>`_:

 .. code-block:: diff